On the dimension of the Fomin-Kirillov algebra and related algebras: Disjoint systems and integrals

-In type $\mathsf{A}_1$ and $\mathsf{A}_3$, the assumptions and the conclusion of Conjecture~\ref{conj:milinski} are satisfied for trivial reasons and by \cite[Example~6.4]{milinski-schneider}.
-This simple observation makes part of our motivation for the notion of disjiont systems, for Conjecture~\ref{conj:milinski} and for the proceeding in this paper in general.
+\begin{rem}[Motivational remark] In type $\mathsf{A}_1$ and $\mathsf{A}_3$, the assumptions and the conclusion of Conjecture~\ref{conj:milinski} are satisfied for trivial reasons and by \cite[Example~6.4]{milinski-schneider}.
+This simple observation makes part of our motivation for the notion of disjoint systems, for Conjecture~\ref{conj:milinski} and for the proceeding in this paper in general.

 \end{rem}